 This post shows how to create a simple web application with maven.
-I have the relevant commits as well in GitHub for reference, in case you want to see in more details.

 First, I created an empty project in GitHub, initializing with a gitignore file tailored for Maven projects.

 Then, I generated a sample web app using maven.
 The command line is rather long:

 The important part if the archetype being used, which is

 Since, I’m going to use IntelliJ, I ignored the files IntelliJ places in the working folder.
 I also made two modifications to the pom.xml: I defined the Java version to 8 and I specified a more recent jUnit version (4.12 is the current latest, but the pom.xml by default uses 3.8.1).